The Repixel Hub

-There are two sides to the repixel marketplace, the “advertiser”, and the “host”.
-The advertiser is a marketing team or individual that would like to retarget visitors to a certain website or app, and the host is the owner of that website or app.
-In traditional ad sales, hosts are often referred to as “publishers”, but the subtle difference here is a host doesn’t necessarily need to publish content.
-While traditional publishers certainly make great hosts, you don’t have to own a blog, reviews website, media outlets, or really have any content to publish at all to participate as a host.
-For example, a host could the owner of an eCommerce store, a marketplace/exchange, an event aggregator, streaming service, anything!
-Dicks Sporting Goods wouldn’t be a publisher in the traditional sense of the word, but as long as there are advertisers out there that would want to retarget their visitors (which there certainly are), they can sign up to be a host in the repixel marketplace and start generating a new revenue stream.
+There are two sides to the repixel marketplace, the “advertiser”, and the “site owner”.
+The advertiser is a marketing team or individual that would like to retarget visitors to a certain website or app, and the site owner is the owner of that website or app.
+In traditional ad sales, site owners are often referred to as “publishers”, but the subtle difference here is a site owner doesn’t necessarily need to publish content.
+While traditional publishers certainly make great site owners, you don’t have to own a blog, reviews website, media outlets, or really have any content to publish at all to participate as a site owner.
+For example, a site owner could be the owner of an eCommerce store, a marketplace/exchange, an event aggregator, streaming service, anything!
+Dicks Sporting Goods wouldn’t be a publisher in the traditional sense of the word, but as long as there are advertisers out there that would want to retarget their visitors (which there certainly are), they can sign up to be a site owner in the repixel marketplace and start generating a new revenue stream.

-A Recommendation: If You’re a Host, Don’t Put Off Signing Up
+A Recommendation: If You’re a Site Owner, Don’t Put Off Signing Up

 Ready to Get Started?